 - Holmes County: $52 monthly premium (1 PPO)

 - St. Lucie County: $6 monthly premium (7 HMOs, 2 PPOs)

 - Hernando County: $10 monthly premium (3 HMOs, 2 PPOs)

-The monthly premium is not the only thing you need to consider as you evaluate Blue Cross Blue Shield Medicare Advantage Plans.
+The monthly premium is not the only thing you must consider as you evaluate Blue Cross Blue Shield Medicare Advantage Plans.
 You also need to understand what your out-of-pocket expenses will be.
 Depending on the plan, your out-of-pocket expenses can include: